MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-portal-import-vectors.md

 If private endpoints are already present and you can't disable them, the alternative option is to run the respective end-to-end flow from a script or program on a virtual machine.
 The virtual machine must be on the same virtual network as the private endpoint.
 [Here's a Python code sample](https://github.com/Azure/azure-search-vector-samples/tree/main/demo-python/code/integrated-vectorization) for integrated vectorization.
 The same [GitHub repo](https://github.com/Azure/azure-search-vector-samples/tree/main) has samples in other programming languages.

-### Role requirements
+### Permissions

+You can use key authentication and full access connection strings, or Microsoft Entra ID with role assignments.
 We recommend role assignments for search service connections to other resources.

 1. On Azure AI Search, [enable roles](search-security-enable-roles.md).